Bicillin L-A Side Effects

 - skin rash, hives, itching

-Check with your doctor immediately if any of the following side effects occur while taking penicillin:Rare
+You should check with your doctor immediately if any of these side effects occur when taking penicillin:Rare

 - Abdominal or stomach cramps and pain (severe)